要素は次のカテゴリのいずれかに該当する場合、実際に無効にされると言われる:

 <p> <label for=c> <input id=a> </label> <span id=b> <input id=c> </span> </p>

-If the user designates the element with ID "a
+If the user designates the element with ID "a" with their pointing

-descendants is designated), and the element with ID "c
+descendants is designated), and the element with ID "c" matches it

 does not match :hover: its descendant is not